 A healthy way to begin to deal with our emotions biblically is to start by saying things such as, “I am experiencing feelings of sadness right now.”
 Instead of saying, “I am sad.”
 One recognizes what we are experiencing, while the other labels it as an identity.

 I feel like one is more objective while the other is taking ownership.
 The Bible never says we won’t have emotions or feelings.
-However, the Bible tells us how to control, manage, and care for our emotions and feelings.
+However, it tells us how to control, manage, and care for them.

 Learning about spirit, soul, and body helps us to understand how God created our bodies to function and how our bodies also operate as one unit.
 This also gives us the ability to deal with our emotions biblically.
 (Read more extensively about spirit, soul, and body in my book Face Off with Your Feelings.)